NxNiki/C-Primer_Notes/README.md

 Most operating systems support ﬁle redirection, which lets us associate a named ﬁle with the standard input and the standard output:

 `$ addItems <infile >outfile`

-Assuming $ is the system prompt and our addition program has been compiled into an executable ﬁle named addItems.exe (or addItems on UNIX systems), this com- mand will read transactions from a ﬁle named infile and write its output to a ﬁle named outfile in the current directory.
+Assuming $ is the system prompt and our addition program has been compiled into an executable ﬁle named addItems.exe (or addItems on UNIX systems), this command will read transactions from a ﬁle named infile and write its output to a ﬁle named outfile in the current directory.